Helmsman – on our boats - General

 Prior Experience Required

-Candidates do not need any prior experience to undertake this course.
+Candidates do not need any prior experience to undertake this course and the course suits those who seek a taster of bigger boats or as a route towards the Dayskipper Practical course.

 Why choose Powerboat Training UK for a Helmsman’s course?